 Individuals retiring from KSU prior to implementation of this policy in 2014 who were not awarded Emeritus Status at the time of retirement are no longer eligible to request consideration for Emeritus Status.

-4.3 - Workplace Policies and Procedures
+4.3 Workplace Policies and Procedures

-4.3.1 - Outside Work for Pay and Conflict of Interest
+4.3.1.
+Outside Employment Policy